oracle-devrel/technology-engineering/cloud-infrastructure/private-cloud-and-edge/observability and management/README.md

 Console and services like Log Analytics so a management utility running on the C3, like Rancher, or running on the users workstation, like Lens, may be a better choice.

+# License

+Copyright (c) 2024 Oracle and/or its affiliates.

+Licensed under the Universal Permissive License (UPL), Version 1.0.

+See [LICENSE](https://github.com/oracle-devrel/technology-engineering/blob/folder-structure/LICENSE) for more details.